MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/files-images-offline-profile.md

 ## Add image columns to mobile offline

-Add all tables to your mobile offline profile where the column type is a file or image.
+Add all tables to your mobile offline profile where the column type is a image.
 For any tables that have an image column, add the **Image Descriptor** table to make images available in offline mode.

 1. Go to Power Platform Admin center, [https://admin.powerplatform.microsoft.com](https://admin.powerplatform.microsoft.com) and sign-in as an admin.